-Students are at the heart of a new initiative to train others in hands-only cardiopulmonary resuscitation (CPR) at Operation Smile medical mission sites around the world.
+Students are at the heart of a new initiative to train others in hands-only cardiopulmonary resuscitation (CPR) at Operation Smile medical program sites around the world.
 The goal is to teach the skill to 3,500 people in honor of the organization’s 35th anniversary.

 Monique Russell, Operation Smile’s medical oversight coordinator, taught the skill to each of the 500-plus ISLC participants, and this knowledge is powerful: Performing chest compressions when someone is experiencing cardiac arrest means that their life could be saved, Monique told the students.